Genworth Life Insurance Review

-The insurance plan has several impressive features like simplified application process, low down payments, affordable monthly payments, and cancellation option.
+The insurance plan has several impressive features like simplified application process, low down payments, affordable monthly payments, and cancellation options.

 Trust and Reliability

-As mentioned above, Genworth’s financial ratings are not very impressive, considering the fact that almost all the top-rated companies in the industry have an ‘A’ rating or above.
+As mentioned above, Genworth’s financial ratings are not very impressive, because almost all the top-rated companies in the industry have an ‘A’ rating or above.
 At the same time, Genworth has been in the industry for well over a century, which is no small feat.

-Genworth has managed to survive the Great Depression which was during the high taxation and New Deal of the 1930s, during which period countless number of businesses in the country went bankrupt.
+Genworth has managed to survive the Great Depression which was during the high taxation and New Deal of the 1930s, during which period countless numbers of businesses in the country went bankrupt.